What are Polarized Sunglasses?

 What Does Polarized Mean?

-How do polarized lenses work?
+How do polarized lenses work and what does polarized mean?
 Polarized sunglasses work by realigning incoming horizontal light.
 Horizontally reflected light from a surface like a road or a body of water is more intense than more scattered light and results in an uncomfortable glare.
 The special laminated filter in polarized lenses contains vertical stripes, breaking down glare like a venetian blind.
 Allowing only vertically oriented light to pass through results in clearer, safer vision and more comfortable eyes.
 The difference between polarized sunglasses and normal sunglasses is that polarized lenses selectively eliminate the wavelengths of light that cause glare, while normal sunglasses absorb all light wavelengths equally.

-Polarized lenses are available in a variety of colors such as gray, brown, red, orange, yellow, green, blue, violet, and copper.
-Most polarized lenses also come equipped with UV protection and you can get polarized lenses with fashionable features such as gradient tint or mirrored coating.
-Polarized options are also available on photochromic sunglasses (which means the tint darkens in the sun.)
+Wearing sunglasses allows you to show your fashion sense and express your personality.
+But for your eye health, choose sunglasses with UV protection and polarized lenses.
+They’re available in a variety of and you can get polarized lenses with fashionable features such as gradient tint or mirrored coating.
+Polarized options are also available on photochromic sunglasses, which means the tint darkens in the sun.

 See More Like This »